 NRA Youth Education Summit Application Portal

-Each summer, up to 40 high school students from around the country come together for a week of hands-on learning experiences and networking in our Nation’s Capital through the NRA’s Youth Education Summit (Y.E.S.) program.
+Each summer, up to 40 high school students from around the country, come together for a week of hands-on learning experiences and networking in our Nation’s Capital through the NRA’s Youth Education Summit (Y.E.S.) program.

 The mission of Y.E.S. is to give students an opportunity to expand their knowledge of our American government, Bill of Rights, and the U.S. Constitution; encourage them to become active participants in the uniquely American democratic process; and give them the tools and confidence to return to their communities as articulate, committed leaders on behalf of the Second Amendment.

-Entry into the Y.E.S. program requires submission of a completed application form, high school transcript, a three-page essay on the Second Amendment, a one-page personal statement, and three letters of recommendation.
+Entry into the Y.E.S. program requires submission of a completed application form, high school transcript, a three-page essay on the Second Amendment, a one-page personal statement, three letters of recommendation and a 10-minute phone/video call interview.
 These students are the best and brightest among their high school peers, actively engaging in academic, leadership, and community service.

 Since its inception in 1996, more than 1,200 students have graduated from Y.E.S and over $700,000 in scholarships have been awarded.

-Sign in or create an account to apply for the 2025 session of Y.E.S.
+Sign in or create an account to apply for the 2026 session of Y.E.S.

 New?
 Create an account.